fidelhech/gulp-boilerplate/README.md

 ## Installation

 #### Node
-Make you Node and `npm` are installed on your machine.
-Install it via their [homepage](https://nodejs.org/en/) or `homebrew` on OSX with:
+Make sure Node and `npm` are installed on your machine.
+Install it via the [Node homepage](https://nodejs.org/en/) or using `homebrew` on OSX:

 ```
 brew install node